 |Linux/Solaris||Software download||Additional Configuration|

 Archiving is in some ways a completely separate concept to that of backup.
 Additionally, by its very nature, archive suggest an inherent value in the data to be secured.
-For these reasons it is advisable to start using the TSM archive software by setting up a test area within the project and exploring the capabilities and features of the TSM archive client in a test environment, before moving on to archive "live" project data.
+For these reasons it is advisable to start using the HFS archive software by setting up a test area within the project and exploring the capabilities and features of the archive client in a test environment, before moving on to archive "live" project data.

 Some areas to consider before archiving your project data are: